-Eligible applicants are limited to states (including territories); units of local government; federally recognized tribal governments, as determined by the Secretary of the Interior; tribal and nontribal nonprofit and for-profit organizations; and tribal and nontribal institutions of higher education.
+Eligible applicants are limited to nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations) and institutions of higher education (including tribal institutions of higher education).
 For-profit organizations must agree to forgo any profit or management fee.

 OJJDP welcomes applications that involve two or more entities; however, one eligible entity must be the applicant and the others must be proposed as subrecipients.
-The applicant must be the entity with primary responsibility for administering the funding and managing the entire project.
+The applicant must be the entity with primary responsibility for administering the funding and managing the entire program.
 OJJDP will consider only one application per lead applicant; however, subrecipients may be part of multiple proposals.